elsecallers/dynamic-array/README.md

 4. The class implements two `public` methods:
     1. `append` - takes a single `int` argument `num` which is the number that should be ended __TO THE END OF THE ARRAY__.
 If the array is full, double the size of the array and copy all elements into the newly resized array.

     2. `popIndex` - takes a single `int` argument`index` which is the index in the array that you should return (if it exists).
-If that index does not __OR__ the number of elements that have been added should not have reached that index, it throws an `IndexOutOfBoundsException`.
+If that index does not exisit __OR__ the number of elements that have been added should not have reached that index, it throws an `IndexOutOfBoundsException`.
+Once the element is removed, move all elements to the right of it back one index to make the array continuous again.

 ## Testing